 Liriope giganteaItem #5883 USDA Hardiness Zone: 5 - 11

-Lush, dark green foliage is excellent for edging and borders in sometimes difficult shady areas.
+Lush, dark green foliage is excellent for edging and borders in sometimes brightly shaded areas.
 Small white flowers among the foliage are followed by metallic violet-blue fruit.
 Evergreen perennial.

 - CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
 For a neat appearance, remove old foliage before new leaves emerge.
 Divide clumps every 2 to 3 years in early spring.Light Needs:Filtered sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.